The Magnolia Farm 1835-1939

 and a bathroom, the other updates would have included the addition of the Victorian porch, and remodeling of the dormer

-to C. W. Lisk, the Journal reported the next month that Ryer had employed Henry A Young of Keyport to draft the plans for
+had employed David Buck to run the farm and retained Henry A Young of Keyport to draft the plans for the remodel.

-Below is an advertisement from the Keyport Enterprise of March of that year announcing that Young had entered
+an advertisement from the Keyport Enterprise of March of that year announcing that Young had entered into business with

 Note they will produce mill work sash, doors, and stoop posts.
 Therefore the striking